 Step 3: Issue Membership Certificate

-In this scenario, a new ownership certificate must be issued within the first month and a half of the transaction that specifies that 33 percent of ownership has changed hands.
-The new owner will be obliged to keep this certificate for the company’s books.
+In this scenario, a new ownership certificate must be issued within the first month and a half of the transaction that specifies that 33% of ownership has changed hands.
+The new owner must keep this certificate for the company’s books.

-To find out how to transfer business ownership of your company, you will need to determine what type of corporate structure your business is organized under.
-Business organization impacts everything from how you file your tax return to how you execute and enter into contracts.
+The corporate structure of your company will determine how to transfer business ownership.
+The business organization impacts everything from how you file your tax return to how you execute and enter into contracts.

 Limited Liability Company (LLC)

-A change of ownership business for an LLC is relatively straightforward because LLC operating agreements are permissive regarding buy-sell provisions.
+Transferring ownership of an LLC should be handled according to its buy-sell provision in the operating agreement.
 Each member of the LLC who wants out of the company must sell their share of the company to a buyer and draft a new operating agreement and Certificate of Amendment to update member names.

-The Schedule K-1 tax form, otherwise known as the transfer of business ownership form, will articulate how ownership transfer has occurred at the end of the tax year.
+The Schedule K-1 tax form will articulate how ownership transfer has occurred at the end of the tax year.

 For a C corporation, private business ownership is determined by the shares held by each owner.
-The value of each share needs to be evaluated to price the stock, which is then recorded in the company’s books.
-The seller must record a capital gain on the shares sold compared to the price it was originally bought at.
+Each share’s value is evaluated to price the stock, and it’s then recorded in the company’s books.
+The seller must record a capital gain on the shares sold compared to the price at which it was originally bought.

 An S corporation is like a C corporation with the main difference being that the former cannot exceed 100 shareholders and that all incomes and expenses are taxed through the owners and not at the corporate level.
 A standard transfer of business ownership agreement and a Schedule K-1 tax form reflecting capital gains and losses is all one needs to transfer business ownership.

-In the event of your passing, the corporation lives on in perpetuity.
-For this reason, it is important that you consult an attorney to arrange an estate plan.
-Having an estate or succession plan in place will provide power of attorney to execute your will after your death, such as transferring business ownership to a family member.
+In the event of your passing, the corporation lives on in perpetuity, so it’s important that you consult an attorney to arrange an estate plan.
+Having an estate or succession plan in place will provide power of attorney to execute your will after your death, such as if you want to transfer business ownership to a family member.

-In your estate plan, you should include a new shareholder agreement that spells out who will own your interest in the company after death.
-A Certificate of Amendment will then be issued to amend the directors or members of the company.
+Your estate plan should include a new shareholder agreement that spells out who will own your interest in the company after your death.
+Then a Certificate of Amendment will be issued to amend the directors or members of the company.

 How do I close the sale of the business?

-To transfer business ownership and formally close the deal, you should have an attorney draft the buy-sell (or lease) agreement.
-Ensure that the agreement specifies precise terms, such as whether the assets will be purchased with cash, installments, or with some money down.
+To transfer business ownership and formally close the deal, have an attorney draft the buy-sell (or lease) agreement.
+Ensure that the agreement specifies precise terms, such as whether the assets will be purchased with cash, installments or with some money down.
 Upon both parties’ signatures, the agreement will be legally binding, and the ownership will have transferred.